pnadon/crypto-website/src/pages/about.md

 Do not share answers to problems.
 Doing so lowers your own chances of winning, as well as the chances of others who have earned their points in an honest manner. **Someone who is found to have obtained from or shared answers to someone else will be immediately disqualified!**

-## Parts, Schedule
+## Rounds, Schedule

 The Cryptography Challenge is a collection of challenges related to cryptography.
-The distribution of said challenges is divided into three parts, each with a different number of sub-challenges:
+The distribution of said challenges is divided into three rounds, each with a different number of sub-challenges:

-* Part 1 runs from February 1st to February 22nd and offers an Easy-level challenge.
+* Round 1 runs from February 1st to February 22nd and offers an Easy-level challenge.
-* Part 2 runs from February 22nd to March 14 and offers both an Easy and Medium-level challenge.
+* Round 2 runs from February 22nd to March 14 and offers both an Easy and Medium-level challenge.
-* Part 3 runs from March 14 to April 4 and offers an Easy, Medium, and Hard challenge.
+* Round 3 runs from March 14 to April 4 and offers an Easy, Medium, and Hard challenge.

 ## Description